 Utah is among the fastest growing and driest states in the nation.
 By 2065 the population is expected to double, increasing demand for and stretching finite water resources even further.
-The current drought is at a level unseen for many years and in some areas it is at, or near historic levels.
+The drought has been at or near historic levels - though as of 2023, conditions may be improving.

-Water conservation is an issue that touches everyone, and ensuring we continue to have enough water for the future is a major concern local and state leaders, water providers, and the public.
-The use and preservation of water resources has emerged as a major concern on the state level, as indicated by S.B.
-110: Water as Park of General Plan, a law that was adopted in 2022 requires municipalities and counties to amend their general plan to address how land use planning impacts water use.
+Water conservation is an issue that touches everyone, and ensuring we continue to have enough water for the future is a major concern for local and state leaders, water providers, and the public.
+The use and preservation of water resources has emerged as a major concern on the state level.
+S.B.
+110: Water as Part of General Plan, a law that was adopted in 2022, requires municipalities and counties to amend their general plan to address how land use planning impacts water use.
 Water use and preservation also emerged as key concerns of local residents who recently participated in a Citywide community survey, further highlighting the importance of the topic.

-As a community nearing build-out, South Ogden City's water use challenges have less to do with population growth and more to do with satisfying anticipated demands, delivering required emergency flows to all areas within the City, maintaining and improving the current distribution system, and achieving the City's water conservation goals.1 This chapter describes water system basics and the City's current and future water use.
+As a community nearing build-out, South Ogden City's water use challenges have less to do with population growth and more to do with satisfying anticipated demands, delivering required emergency flows to all areas within the City, maintaining and improving the current distribution system, and achieving the City's water conservation goals.
+This chapter describes water system basics and the City's current and future water use.
 It also outlines existing and proposed water planning goals and strategies and recommends additional goals and policies that will reduce water demands as part of current and future developments.

-1 South Ogden City.
-(2019, January).
-Culinary Water Capital Facilities Plan and Impact Fee Analysis.
+$^{1\}quad South\ Ogden\ City.\ (2019, January).\ Culinary\ Water\ Capital\ Facilities\ Plan\ and\ Impact\ Fee\ Analysis.$